 Zinc phosphide will break down when it is exposed to water or moist soil in the environment.
 Any phosphine given off will be broken down by air.

 Zinc phosphide pellets may still release phosphine 5 weeks after being placed on damp soils, although the amount released depends on the formulation of the pellets.

 Zinc phosphide can break down to phosphoric acid or phosphine in highly acidic conditions.
 No information was found on zinc phosphide and groundwater.

-For more detailed information see the Zinc Phosphide/Phosphine Technical Fact Sheet or call the National Pesticide Information Center, Monday - Friday, between 7:30 AM and 3:30 PM Pacific Time (10:30 AM to 6:30 PM Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
+For more detailed information about zinc phosphide/phosphine please visit the list of referenced resources or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
 NPIC provides objective, science-based answers to questions about pesticides.